 “Ooooo,” Daniel mocked.

-“You got a problem, kid?!”
+“You got a problem, kid?”

 He shrugged.
 He knew he was being an asshole, but I don’t think he cared.
 My frustration with him quickly turned into a frustration with the world I imagined being around him; one in which walking up to grown man with a snotty comment probably made a lot of sense.
 Because why not?

 “You’re a man,” I declared.
+“Act like it.”

 That statement might not have meant a damn thing to Daniel, but it should, and it bothers me to think that I might be the only person, and quite possibly the only man to tell him this truth in a way that hopefully doesn’t pressure him to build muscle mass or consume women, but to act right.
 To act wise.
 To respect, and in so doing, be respectable.

 Daniel isn’t the only man that needs to hear this message.
 As I write this, I realize how appropriate it might have been for Daniel to repeat my own words right back to me.

 “Be watchful, stand firm in the faith, act like men, be strong.”
 (1 Cor 16:13)